LeaKaftan/leakaftan/content/publications/2024-09-12-democracyilike.md

 - democratic backsliding
 - support for democracy
 - survey experiment
-title: Kaftan, Gessler (2024) "The Democracy I Like: Perceptions of Democracy and Opposition to Democratic Backsliding""
+title: Kaftan, Gessler (2024) "The Democracy I Like", Government and Opposition
 ---

 ## Title: